public-transport/gtfs-utils/readme.md

 }
 ```

-*Schedules* reduce the implicit complexity of GTFS data sets a lot, because a schedule will contain *every* trip with its "pattern".
+*Schedules* reduce the implicit complexity of GTFS data sets a lot, because one schedule summarizes many trips with a certain "pattern".
 Paired with [`readServicesAndExceptions`](#readservicesandexceptionsreadfile-timezone-filters), you can easily answer questions like *Which vehicles run from X to Y at T?* and *Which other vehicles run as well?*.

 ```js
 const readCsv = require('gtfs-utils/read-csv')